Jupiter Is Pretty But ‘Neptune Is Better,’ Ariana Grande Tweeted — And NASA Graciously Replied

 While NASA was looking to Mars as the historic InSight mission had just launched earlier that day, the “No Tears Left To Cry” singer spent her Saturday glancing over footage of Jupiter and Neptune.

-Grande was particularly impressed by a breathtaking photo of Jupiter form NASA’s Juno mission, which she didn’t hesitate to post on Twitter.
+Grande was particularly impressed by a breathtaking photo of Jupiter from NASA’s Juno mission, which she didn’t hesitate to post on Twitter.

 Indeed, the Juno spacecraft has sent back spectacular footage of Jupiter.
 Aside from the awe-inspiring solar storms captured earlier this year while the Juno probe performed a flyby of the planet’s north pole, the spacecraft also revealed stunning snapshots of Jupiter’s blue clouds, which seem straight out of a Van Gogh painting.